DongzeHE/scpca-docs/docs/download_files.md

-# Downloadable Files
+# Downloadable files

 The ScPCA portal download packages include gene expression data, a QC report, and associated metadata for each processed sample.
 These files are delivered as a zip file.
-The folder structure within the zip file is determined by whether a user selected to download all the samples associated with a project or selected to download individual samples.
+The folder structure within the zip file is determined by selecting to download all samples associated with a project or individual samples.

 ## Download folder structure for project downloads:
 _add in illustration of file structure for project_